microfossil/tetard-marchant-splitter/README.md

 Click on the image above to see the instruction video.

-## UPDATE: If you don't own a 3D printer, splitters can be printed and sold on demand.
+## UPDATE: If you don't own a 3D printer, splitters can be printed on demand.
 Just contact me at tetard@cerege.fr for more information.